← Back to blog

 Heatmap showing compiled, correct, and beats baseline percentages by level for each model

-Gemini 3 Pro leads with the most baseline-beating kernels (40%), with Claude Opus 4.5 close behind (39%).
-What matters isn't average speedup - a metric easily gamed - but whether models can produce kernels that are both correct and faster than PyTorch.
-On that measure, the frontier is clear: Level 4 pass rates collapse to under 25% across all models.
+GPT-5.4 and Gemini 3 Flash lead on correctness across GPUs, while Gemini 3 Flash offers the best cost-effectiveness.
+What matters is not average speedup - a metric easily gamed - but whether models can produce kernels that are both correct and faster than PyTorch.
+On that measure, the frontier is clear: Level 4 pass rates collapse across all models.
 Genuine kernel engineering on novel architectures remains beyond current capabilities.

 The Problem with KernelBench